Neil-YL/wireless-color-sensor/_build/html/_sources/index.md

   #### Dual charging connection check:

     You may also check the connection of the dual wireless charging setup before start assembling.
-Use the short micro-USB/USB Type-A cable to connect both transmitters and connect the transmitter that has a free micro-USB port to a power supply.
+Use the short micro-USB/USB Type-A cable to connect two transmitters and connect the transmitter that has a free micro-USB port to a power supply.
 Test the receiver with the same procedure above for the wireless charging unit, the receiver should give a voltage reading of approximately 5V on each transmitter.

   <div style="text-align: center; margin-top: 10px;">
     <img src="_static/images/Dual-charging-test.png" style="width: 500px;">